myanimestream/dolos/guides/creating-your-own-service.md

 complex [Kitsu Service][docs-kitsu-service].

 ## Example for [aniDB](https://anidb.net)
-Instead of having to read my incoherence blabbering, let's instead take a different approach and build our own little Service together, shall we?
+Instead of having to read my incoherent blabbering, let's instead take a different approach and build our own little Service together, shall we?

 Don't be afraid, it *probably* won't take that long and it's gonna be a fun